 Some people may experience side effects from the vaccine, but these will likely be mild to moderate and resolve after a few days.
 The most common side effects include pain at the injection site, headache, fatigue, muscle and joint pain, chills and fever.

-It is important to receive the second dose even if you experience mild or moderate side effects.
-You may get the same side effects with your second dose.
+It is important to receive all recommended doses even if you experience mild or moderate side effects.

 Serious side effects are very rare.
 They include:

 If you experience serious side effects, you should seek medical help immediately.
-Do not get a second dose of the vaccine if you have serious side effects following the first dose.
+Do not get a second dose or a booster dose of the vaccine if you have serious side effects following the first dose.
 Speak to your healthcare provider for advice.

 No. There is no live COVID-19 in the vaccine.